Design and Build Quality

 You can see that it uses a wick and a wire.
 That’s old tech that should be updated.
 If they updated it to a ceramic core and used the same battery, the G Pen Gio could be one of the best cartridge systems.

 What currently is better than the G Pen Gio?
 There are many options out there, including the new CCELL style cartridges.
 However, BaM Gio pods use such great quality BHO oil, you might not find better BHO in another cartridge.
 Their Bubble Gum strain comes in at a very legit 91%.
+They even made our list of the best cartridges in Nevada, despite the Gio hardware.

 The G Pen Gio is very easy to use